internetdrew/portfolio/src/collections/guides/supabase-local-development.md

 supabase db pull
 ```

-You might be met here with a warning:
+If you've already made muliple changes to your remote database, you might be met with a warning:

 ```bash
 The remote database's migration history does not match local files in supabase/migrations directory.